pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 * Ensure that software design meets the need of the actual code;
 * Leave behind a suite of tests to help preserve the integrity of the code.

-Despite the improvements associated with TDD, there are several possible drawbacks
+Despite the improvements associated with TDD, there are several possible drawbacks.
+Most of them are concerned with two main aspects: *testing before code* and the design aspects associated with it by the means of *refactoring*.
+The level of *automation* in terms of testing coverage is also target of discussions.
+Those drawbacks remained hidden for several years mostly because of the

+ not usually openly discussed.

 There are four primary notions that imperative for practice TDD: (i) testing before code, (ii) automation, (iii) refactoring, and (iv) baby-steps.
 From those, the most controversy is arguably associated with testing